s2imon/pp4pp/readme.md

+> This guide is not officially published and ready yet.
+> Most of all the images are placeholders and need licenses from my part before publishing.

 # pp4pp - Privacy Policies for Apps

 This is a mini site where I put my learnings from working on iubenda for app creators.
 Comments, feedback and push requests welcomed.